-This Activity has been PRE-APPROVED for SHRM Re-Certification Credits
+This Activity has been APPROVED for SHRM Re-Certification Credits

 Catharine Morisset Fisher Phillips

 Finding that “workforce mobility is important to economic growth and development,” Washington joined a growing small number of states last month to pass legislation that will significantly restrict noncompetition agreements with both employees and independent contractors.